Mountainbike-Tour Traien Trail (677)

 Equipment

-At BIKE REPUBLIC SÖLDEN, it's all about shared fun in bike sport - no matter your riding level.
-Be considerate of each other and support one another.
-Also, behave respectfully towards all other people on the mountain and in the valley - and towards nature.
+In the BIKE REPUBLIC SÖLDEN, it's all about having fun together with bike sports – no matter what riding level you have.
+Be considerate of each other and support each other.
+And behave just as respectfully towards all other people on the mountain and in the valley – and towards nature.

 –> Stay on the paved and signposted paths.
 Do not ride over open meadows!

-–> Avoid locking the rear wheel and thus help preserve the paths.
+–> Avoid blocking the rear wheel and help preserve the trails.

-–> Be considerate of animals and close the pasture gates.
-Cows may stand on the trails and lines from time to time.
-Ride carefully and keep your distance!
+–> Be considerate of animals & close the pasture gates.
+There can always be cows on the trails and lines.
+Ride accordingly carefully and keep your distance!

 Well equipped rules!
-We recommend wearing MTB protective gear (helmet, protectors for knees, elbows, back, etc.) on all lines, trails, enduro routes, and mountain bike paths in the BIKE REPUBLIC SÖLDEN.
+We recommend wearing MTB protective gear (helmet, knee, elbow, back protectors, ...) on all lines, trails, enduro tracks and mountain bike routes in the BIKE REPUBLIC SÖLDEN.
 All trails are exclusively intended for use with mountain bikes that meet today's quality standards.

 Source: TVB Ötztal Tourismus